- Program Info

 International students are encouraged to apply and must submit the following additional documents for admission consideration:

-- Evidence of ability to communicate in English (as evidenced by a minimum of 570 on the paper based TOEFL, a minimum of 88 on the iBT TOEFL, or a minimum of 7.0 on the IELTS; or a degree from an institution with English as the language of instruction.
+- Evidence of ability to communicate in English (as evidenced by a minimum of 570 on the paper based TOEFL, a minimum of 88 on the iBT TOEFL, a minimum of 7.0 on the IELTS; or a degree from an institution with English as the language of instruction.

 - Evidence of adequate financial resources